Zinc Supplementation And Immune Boosting

 B-and T-cells are lymphocytes and the main component of lymph.
 Made in the bone and thymus glands respectively, they are the natural killers cells that rid the body of tumors and viral infections.
 In TCM, bones are the expression of the kidney (one of the qi organs that keep us strong), and the thymus gland is an immune boosting endocrine organ, connected to the kidney and lung systems in TCM.

 Western medical researcher has shown that zinc might have effectiveness against colds and flus, but the reason it works is unknown.
 TCM knows it is effective and just why!
 Zinc is not “killing” the disease, or ridding the body of a pathogen, but strengthening the body to overcome the bacterial or viral load it encounters.
-It does this through boosting the digestive system by absorbing and utilizing the zinc for a variety of your body’s functions.
+It does this by boosting the digestive system to better absorb and utilize the zinc.
 The immune system is centered in the lungs and the large intestine in both TCM and Western Medicine, as this is where waste CO2 and digestive waste is eliminated.

 Replenishing lost zinc is necessary for continued immune and digestive health.
 Zinc is lost through the skin from sweating during strenuous activity and living in hot climates.
 Depletion also occurs through intestinal secretions, starvation, and muscle breakdown.